hazimehh/L0Learn/README.md

 ### Hussein Hazimeh and Rahul Mazumder

+### This branch is for the old non-CRAN version of L0Learn.
+For the latest version, please [click here](https://github.com/hazimehh/L0Learn).

 ## Introduction
 L0Learn is a highly efficient framework for solving L0-regularized regression (and soon classification) problems.
 It can (approximately) solve the following three problems, where the squared error loss is penalized by combinations of the L0, L1, and L2 norms: